+Tooth formation is considered to be a more complex process, which also is genetically controlled in two different ways: on one side, each tooth organ is specified by its type, size and position and on the other, by the processes of formation of enamel and dentin.
+Different genes involved in the formation of teeth belong to signaling pathways with functions in regulating the morphogenesis of other organs 19.
+This explains the fact that mutations in these genes have pleiotropic effects in addition to causing non-syndromic dental abnormalities and dental anomalies associated with different genetic syndromes.
 There are different molecular signalling that regulate tooth development and it is possible to observe that the molecular signals are expressed in different stages of odontogenesis.
 The expression of Msx 1 in the dental mesenchyme is initially by epithelially derived Bmps and Fgfs.
 Interestingly, Bmp4 cannot induce Fgfs, neither the contrary, suggesting that Bmp4 and Fgf8 act by independant pathways in inducing dental mesenchyme.
 The arrest of tooth development in Msx 1 mutant mice was associated with a down-regulation of Bmp4, Fgfe, Lef1, Ptc, Dlx 2 and Syndecan 1 in the molar mesenchyme.
 This suggests that Msx 1 is placed upstream of those genes.
 In addition mesenchymal Bmp4 provides a positive feedback signal for maintenance of Msx 1 expression.
 Recent studies have clarified some aspects of the molecular signalling that occur during the bud stage of odontogenesis.
-The down regulation of Lef 1 and Dlx 2 in the epithelial bud is caused by the down regulation of Bmp4 in the molar mesenchyme 22.
+The down regulation of Lef 1 and Dlx 2 in the epithelial bud is caused by the down regulation of Bmp4 in the molar mesenchyme 20.

 This was deduced from the observations that addition of exogenous BMP4 could partly rescue the tooth phenotype and induces Lef 1 and Dlx 2 expression in the Msx1 mutant molar tooth germ.
 Moreover, mesenchymal BMP4 is also required for the maintenance of Shh and Bmp2 expression in dental epithelium and may be responsible for inducing the formation of enamel knot in tooth epithelium.
-On the other hand, over-expression of Bmp4 in the wild type molar mesenchyme represents Shh and Bmp2 expression in the enamel knot, suggesting that Shh and Bmp2 may not be critical signals in regulating the formation of tooth cusps 23.
+On the other hand, over-expression of Bmp4 in the wild type molar mesenchyme represents Shh and Bmp2 expression in the enamel knot, suggesting that Shh and Bmp2 may not be critical signals in regulating the formation of tooth cusps 21.
 Similar to the many other embryonic organs, the mammalian tooth development also relies largely on epithelial-mesenchymal interactions.
-It is also reported that approximately 8% of the newborn double-mutants generated exhibited clefts in the mandible and tongue, whereas the mandibular processes of the double-mutant mice generated lacked the midline symphysis and were fused.
-In these double-mutants, either a single incisor arrested in the bud stage or no incisors were present.
+It is also reported that approximately 8% of the newborn double-mutants generated exhibited clefts in the mandible and tongue, whereas the mandibular processes of the double-mutants, either a single incisor arrested in the bud stage or no incisors were present.
 The arrested incisor tooth buds showed decreases in the expression of Pax-9 and patched.
-The phenotypic abnormalities in Prx-1 and Prx-1/Prx-2 mutants indicate redundant but essential roles for Prx-1 and Prx-2 in the signaling network regulating epithelial-mesenchymal interactions that promote outgrowth and skeletogenesis in the mandible 24.
+The phenotypic abnormalities in Prx-1 and Prx-1/Prx-2 mutants indicate redundant but essential roles for Prx-1 and Prx-2 in the signaling network regulating epithelial-mesenchymal interactions that promote outgrowth and skeletogenesis in the mandible 22.